richardlaugesen/ruvpy/README.md

 ## Functionality

+### Input data

+The following data over a historical period is required, all are numpy arrays and can be either deterministic or ensemble:

+- Forecasts under evaluation
+- Reference forecasts
+- Observations

+The decision context needs to be fully defined:

+- Utility function
+- Damage function
+- Economic model
+- Decision making method
+- Decision type and thresholds
+- Alpha values

+This is identical to REV(Richardson, 2000) when a specific decision context is used.

+### Output data

+A Python dictionary with the following keys, all values are numpy arrays:

+- decision_definition
+- fcst_likelihoods
+- ref_likelihoods
+- obs_likelihoods
+- fcst_avg_ex_post
+- obs_avg_ex_post
+- ref_avg_ex_post
+- fcst_spends
+- obs_spends
+- ref_spends
+- fcst_ex_post
+- obs_ex_post
+- ref_ex_post
+- ruv

+RUV values are returned for each alpha value requested in the decision context.
+Other values are returned for every combination of alpha and timestep defined by the observation data.

 ### Utility functions

 The RUV method has a foundation in Expected Utility Theory and as such requires a Utility function to be specified by the user.
 This maps an outcome from the economic model to utility of the decision-maker.
 Any custom function can be provided, and the following utility functions are implemented in the library: